epicweb-dev/epic-stack/docs/monitoring.md

 (`SENTRY_PROJECT`).

-In the 'build' section of the [Dockerfile](../other/Dockerfile), there is an example of how to pass `SENTRY_AUTH_TOKEN`, `SENTRY_ORG` and `SENTRY_PROJECT` as secrets, so it is available to Vite when `npm run build` is run.
+In the 'build' section of the [Dockerfile](../other/Dockerfile), there is an example of how to pass `SENTRY_AUTH_TOKEN` secret, so it is available to Vite when `npm run build` is run.
+You may also uncomment and hard code your `SENTRY_ORG` and `SENTRY_PROJECT` values.
 Setup up your secrets in [GitHub Actions secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).You can do the same for any other secret (environment variable) you need at build time, just make sure those secrets (variables) are available on the CI runner: see the 'deploy' job from [`deploy`](../.github/workflows/deploy.yml) workflow.
 Note that these do not